dennispr/WorkToDo/README.md

 TODO

-get website sow to Jess to process as a contract
+Wait for website contract/new wireframe round

 !PBS Kids - Work on gdd for sfx

 Field day
-   Wait for follow up.
+-wait for sow from David
+-work on gdd

 Transfer backend
-    wait for transfer - 2/13?
-    sign up with new account
+-set up multi factor
+-talk to Lee, remove other accounts

 Add notes to the digital notes doc???